-What are the categories or tags that you want to assign to your texts?
+What are the tags that you want to assign to your texts?
 This is the first question you need to answer when you start working on your text classifier.

 Let’s take a simple example: you want to classify daily deals from different websites.
 In this example, your tags for the different deals might be:

 Now let's imagine that you are interested in sentiment analysis, you might want to have the following tags:

-In contrast, if you are interested in classifying support tickets for an e-commerce site, you might want to design a category tree that includes:
+In contrast, if you are interested in classifying support tickets for an e-commerce site, you might want to define these tags: